-On the other hand, smaller companies who do not have many items to show in the balance sheet use unclassified Balance sheet.
-Since, such companies don’t have many accounts to show, the classification does not make any sense.
-The balance sheet for these companies follow the same format but without subsections.
+On the other hand, smaller companies that do not have many items to show on the balance sheet use unclassified balance sheets.
+Since such companies don’t have many accounts to show, the classification does not make any sense.
+The balance sheet for these companies follows the same format but without subsections.
 However, even in an unclassified balance sheet, an account manager considers the liquidity and durability of the assets and liabilities, respectively.
-Durability here means short and long liabilities, and liquidity applies to assets, i.e., fixed and current assets.
+Durability means short and long liabilities, and liquidity applies to assets, i.e., fixed and current assets.

 |Cash and cash equivalents|

 |Property, Plant, and Equipment|